Respect. Knowledge. Action.

 Vision: A day when people affected by the disease of obesity are understood, respected, and living healthy lives.

-Mission: To improve the lives of Canadians through obesity research, education, and advocacy.
+Mission: To improve the lives of Canadians living with obesity through research, education, and advocacy.

 - Addressing the social stigma associated with obesity